-The cottage is one of the original detached traditional stone fisherman's cottages which give the village such tremendous character.
-You step down into this cottage from the quiet, winding shore road and from its tiny shore garden.
+The cottage is one of the traditional, detached stone fisherman's cottages which give the village such tremendous character.
+Step down into it from the quiet, winding shore road and its pretty garden.

-The shingle shore is just over the garden wall and the little shops, pubs and eating places of this tiny working village are within easy walking distance.
+The shingle shore is just over the wall from the enclosed garden and the little shops, pubs and eating places of this tiny working village are within easy walking distance.

-Locally, by car you can easily discover Rosemarkie, the prime dolphin-spotting site at Chanonry Point (where there is also an excellent golf course), the old town of Cromarty at the head of the peninsula and all this unspoilt, historic, scenically beautiful area.
+Locally, by car you can easily discover Rosemarkie (3 miles), the prime dolphin-spotting site at Chanonry Point (3.5 miles), the old town of Cromarty (11.5 miles) at the head of the peninsula and all of this beautiful unspoilt area.

-The Black Isle is also famous for its birdlife.
-In the last few years red kites have been reintroduced into the area and can often be seen, particularly near the Tore roundabout and Munlochy Bay is a well-known haven for wading birds.
+The Black Isle is famous for its birdlife with red kites having been reintroduced into the area and often be spotted (particularly near the Tore roundabout) and Munlochy Bay being a well-known haven for wading birds.

-Children may be more interested in the Black Isle Wildlife Park, featuring everything from llamas to racoons and meerkats to wallabies!
-No visit would be complete without a visit to the Black Isle Brewery, while for whisky lovers, there is a distillery at Muir of Ord.
+Children may be more interested in the long sandy beach at Rosemarkie with its community café, large play area and tennis courts.
+No visit to the area would be complete without a visit to the Black Isle Brewery (6 miles), while for whisky lovers there is a distillery at Muir of Ord (12.5 miles).

 To the north, the wonderful beaches at the pretty town of Dornoch are within an easy drive.
 A visit here could perhaps be combined with a visit to Dunrobin Castle (51 miles) with its towers and turrets, which hosts frequent events and falconry displays.
-The Glenmorangie and Balblair Distilleries are en route and whisky connoisseurs will be aware that the Clynelish Distillery at Brora is also nearby.
+The Glenmorangie and Balblair Distilleries are en route and whisky connoisseurs are bound to love the Clynelish Distillery at Brora (56 miles).

 Further afield, the West Coast (Torridon, Gairloch and the Ullapool area), the Moray Coast, Loch Ness and even Skye can be visited.
-Alternatively, you can head due north and reach John O' Groats within a couple of hours, where, from Gill's Bay, you can take the ferry for a day trip to Orkney.
+Alternatively, you can head due north and reach John O' Groats within a couple of hours where the ferry allows for day trips to Orkney.